catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 Fastly health check configuration
 =================================

-The next step is to configure a health check for our site, we will only be doing this for the primary instance.
+The next step is to configure a health check for your site.
+You will only be doing this for the primary instance.
 Click on the green **+ New** button to create a new **Health Check**.
 Name your check something like **Primary origin check** and provide an appropriate **Host Header** , use